Based cluster algebras of infinite rank: Introduction

-Cluster algebras were introduced by Fomin and Zelevinsky in order to study the total positivity \cite{Lusztig96} and the dual canonical bases of quantum groups \cite{Lusztig90,Lusztig91}\cite{Kas:crystal}.
-They have natural quantization \cite{BerensteinZelevinsky05}.
-They include the (quantized) coordinate rings of many finite-dimensional varieties from Lie theory.
-Likewise, most previous literature focuses on cluster algebras of finite ranks.
+Cluster algebras were introduced by Fomin and Zelevinsky in order to study total positivity \cite{Lusztig96} and the dual canonical bases of quantum groups \cite{Lusztig90,Lusztig91}\cite{Kas:crystal}.
+They admit natural quantizations due to Berenstein and Zelevinsky \cite{BerensteinZelevinsky05}.
+They include the (quantized) coordinate rings of many finite-dimensional varieties arising from Lie theory.
+Likewise, most previous literature focuses on cluster algebras of finite rank.

 In the previous work \cite{qin2023analogs}, the author introduced based cluster algebras.
 These are cluster algebras endowed with well-behaved bases.
-In particular, the author showed that many cluster algebras arising from Lie theory possess the common triangular bases \cite{qin2017triangular}, which are analogs of the dual canonical bases.
-Moreover, those arising from double Bott-Samelson cells also possess the standard bases, which are analogs of the dual PBW bases for quantum groups.
-The standard bases consist of ordered products of distinguished algebra elements called the fundamental variables, while the dual PBW bases consist of ordered products of the root vectors.
-Since the root vectors can be computed via braid group actions \cite{Lus:intro}, it is natural to ask whether a similar method could be applied to compute the fundamental variables.
+The author further showed that many cluster algebras arising from Lie theory possess the common triangular bases \cite{qin2017triangular}, which are analogues of the dual canonical bases (see \cite[Section 7]{qin2023analogs}).
+Moreover, for cluster algebras arising from double Bott--Samelson cells, we further obtain their \emph{standard bases}, whose elements are ordered products of distinguished cluster algebra elements called the\emph{ fundamental variables} \cite[Section 8.3]{qin2023analogs}.
+Recall that the (dual) PBW bases of quantum groups consist of ordered products of the \emph{root vectors} (\cite{Lus:intro}).
+These standard bases are analogous to the dual PBW bases, and the fundamental variables play a role similar to the root vectors in the construction of bases.

+On the other hand, it is well known that the root vectors are obtained by a braid group action on the quantum group \cite{Lus:intro}.
+This naturally leads to the following question:

+\emph{Can one compute the fundamental variables in cluster algebras arising from double Bott--Samelson cells via a suitable braid group action?}

+Fortunately, braid group actions have recently been constructed on certain cluster algebras of infinite rank by Jang, Lee and Oh \cite{jang2023braid}.
+So if we consider the infinite rank setting, we already have nice braid group actions to work with.